null

 Specification Details

-Connection Type Slip x Slip (Socket x Socket)
+Connection Style Slip x Slip (Requires Solvent Weld)

 Material Schedule 40 PVC (White)

-Max Temperature 140° F (Cold water use only)
+Max Temperature 140° F (Do not use with compressed air/gas)

 How to Install: A Step-by-Step Guide